 Habitat for Humanity International

-If you would like to help build homes far away from your own residence, Habitat offers Global Village Program trips to countries in Africa, Eastern Europe, Asia and North and South America.
-On a Global Village trip, you will spend most of your time helping to build homes, but you'll have time for travel and / or local sightseeing.
+If you would like to help build houses far away from home, Habitat offers Global Village Program trips to countries in Africa, Europe, Asia and North and South America.
+On a Global Village trip, you will spend most of your time helping to build homes, but you will have time for travel and / or local sightseeing.
 Global Village trip fees include lodging, meals, ground transportation and insurance.
 Transportation to and from your destination country is not included.
+(Tip: Global Village participants must be in good physical health.)